 Skip to main content

-Comparison: Memfault OTA and hawkBit
+Comparison: Memfault OTA and Self-Hosted hawkBit

 Memfault's Embedded Linux Over-the-Air updates (OTA) solution is hawkBit Direct Device Integration (DDI) API compatible.
 For information on Linux OTA, please see Embedded Linux OTA Integration Guide.